becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

  fe80::a1b3:6d7a:3f65:dd13
 ~~~

-The 'fe80' prefix is enough to identify a ULA.
+The 'fe80::/64' prefix is enough to identify a link local address.

 Link local addresses (LLAs) do what it says on the can: they are *never* forwarded by a router (but they will be forwarded by a Layer 2 switch).
-They are essential during the startup phase for automatic address allocation and they are essential for reaching a first-hop router.
+They are essential during the startup phase for address allocation and they are essential for reaching a first-hop router.

 LLAs are specific to a given interface, and a host with multiple Layer 2 interfaces will have a different address on each one.
 There's a special notation for this, e.g.: